 Some newer requirements (e.g., reverse mapping, banning) could not be

-without making major changes on its
+integrated into gPlazma1 without making major changes on its

 architecture.
 Since the effort would have only beed slightly less than a

-reimplementation, we decided to keep the established gPlazma1
+reimplementation, we decided to keep the established gPlazma1 and

 create a new version from scratch that could offer modern features for

 those who already require them.
-In the long term gPlazma2
+In the long term gPlazma2 is meant

-completely.
+to replace gPlazma1 completely.
 For this reason it supports most

 of the latter’s authentication methods.
 But not only offers

-new features, it also comes with flexible architecture
+gPlazma2 new features, it also comes with flexible architecture

 that can be extended by plug-ins.
 Since many authentication methods

-share some functionality (e.g., use storage-authdb
+share some functionality (e.g., use storage-authdb)

 the same functionality that was covered by one plug-in in version 1 is